 Contributions to the economy

-A concluded that legalizing undocumented workers would raise the U.S. gross domestic product by $1.5 trillion over a decade.
+A Southern Poverty Law Center study on undocumented women concluded that legalizing undocumented workers would raise the U.S. gross domestic product by $1.5 trillion over a decade.
 The study also warned that if all 10.8 million undocumented immigrants living on U.S. soil were deported, the economy would decline by $2.6 trillion over a decade.
 That figure does not include the substantial costs of such a massive deportation.

 Each year, undocumented immigrants contribute as much as $1.5 billion to the Medicare system and $7 billion to the Social Security system even though they will never be able to collect benefits upon retirement, the study reported.